brosshirt/homework-5/README.md

 **libmylib.a:**
 ```
-Paste hexdump of output of libmylib.a here
+Paste hexdump of libmylib.a here
 ```

 **Question 20:** Compare the hexdumps of `mylib1.o`, `mylib2.o`, and `libmylib.a`.
 What do you notice?
 How many bytes are in `mylib1.o`?
 How many are in `mylib2.o`?
 How many are in `libmylib.a`?
 Based on your comparison, what do you think the extra bytes are doing in `libmylib.a`?